slgobinath/SafeEyes/README.md

     <img src="https://repology.org/badge/vertical-allrepos/safeeyes.svg" alt="Packaging status" align="right">
 </a>

-It is also available in Ubuntu PPA, Arch AUR, Gentoo and Python PyPI.
+It is also available in Ubuntu PPA, Arch AUR and Python PyPI.
 You can choose any installation source and install on any Linux system with Python 3.

 ### Ubuntu, Linux Mint and other Ubuntu Derivatives